 Option 1: All tracks in one stream

-In this option, a single encoder generates all audio/video tracks, and then bundles them into one fragmented MP4 bitstream.
+In this option, a single encoder or media ingest source generates all audio/video tracks, and then bundles them into one fragmented MP4 bitstream.
 The fragmented MP4 bitstream is then sent via a single HTTP POST connection.
 In this example, there is only one stream for this live presentation.

 Option 2: Each track in a separate stream

-In this option, the encoder puts one track into each fragment MP4 bitstream, and then posts all of the streams over separate HTTP connections.
+In this option, the encoder or live ingest source puts one track into each fragment MP4 bitstream, and then posts all of the streams over separate HTTP connections.
 This can be done with one encoder or with multiple encoders.
 The live ingestion sees this live presentation as composed of four streams.

 Option 3: Bundle audio track with the lowest bitrate video track into one stream

-In this option, the customer chooses to bundle the audio track with the lowest-bitrate video track in one fragment MP4 bitstream, and leave the other two video tracks as separate streams.
+In this case the media ingest source or encoder bundles the audio track with the lowest-bitrate video track in one fragment MP4 bitstream, and leaves the other two video tracks as separate streams.

 This is not an exhaustive list of all possible ingestion options for this example.
 As a matter of fact, any grouping of tracks into streams is supported by live ingestion.
 However given the recent specification of Common Media Application Format (CMAF) [5] a single CMAF track per stream could be a preferred option for future media systems.
 Customers and encoder vendors can choose their own implementations based on engineering complexity, encoder capacity, and redundancy and failover considerations.
 However, in most cases, there is only one audio track for the entire live presentation.
 So, it’s important to ensure the healthiness of the ingest stream that contains the audio track.
 This consideration often results in putting the audio track in its own stream (as in Option 2) or bundling it with the lowest-bitrate video track (as in Option 3).
 Also, for better redundancy and fault tolerance, sending the same audio track in two different streams (Option 2 with redundant audio tracks) or bundling the audio track with at least two of the lowest-bitrate video tracks (Option 3 with audio bundled in at least two video streams) is highly recommended for fragmented media ingest.